Charm development best practices

 return True

-When authoring libraries, consider that charm authors should always be given the option to decide whether something going wrong in a library function should be considered status-altering for their charm.
-To facilitate this, libraries should never mutate the status of a unit or application.
-Instead, raise exceptions and let them bubble back up to the charm for the charm author to handle as they see fit.
+Libraries should never mutate the status of a unit or application.
+Instead, use return values, or raise exceptions and let them bubble back up to the charm for the charm author to handle as they see fit.

 Logging